technicated/ts-enums/README.md

 At the moment there is one minor issue with the library.

-It appears that currently TypeScript (version `4.*`, I did not check `5.*`) is not very good at resolving `this` inside getters and setters when using `ThisType`, so when defining accessors in your enum prototype you might face some issues.
-For now, until TypeScript fixes this or I find an alternative approach, it might be better to only use methods inside `makeProto` and `makeType`.
+Currently TypeScript does not allow developers to specify the type of  `this` inside getters and setters, so when defining accessors in your enum prototype you might face some issues.
+For now, until TypeScript adds this feature, the suggestion is to only use methods inside the enum prototype.

+However, if you need or prefer to use getters or setters, you can use a little helper this library provides to force the type of `this`.
+See the section on [getters and setters](#prototype-getters-and-setters) for more information about this.

 ## But why do I need enums?